FWGS/hlsdk-portable/README.md

 ## Other platforms

-Building on other architectures (e.g x86_64 or arm) and POSIX-compliant OSes (e.g. FreeBSD) is supported.
+Building on other architectures (e.g. x86_64 or arm) and POSIX-compliant OSes (e.g. FreeBSD) is supported.

 ### Prerequisites